A symmetry approach to number tricks: Introduction

 The 1089-number trick has been featured in various media, books \cite{Acheson}, and research papers \cite{Yannis,Behrends,1089}.
 Almirantis and Li \cite{Yannis} iterated the steps of the 1089-trick and studied the resulting dynamical system, while Behrends \cite{Behrends} and Webster \cite{1089} considered a generalization of the 1089-trick to $n$-digit numbers by using the reverse of an $n$-digit number and then applying the recipe of the 1089-trick.
 The papers \cite{Behrends,1089} moreover relate the number of possible outputs of these generalized 1089-tricks to Fibonacci numbers.

+The aim of this note is to provide several new examples of such number tricks, and more generally to set up a formalism allowing the reader to easily discover their own tricks.
+A new example we will encounter is the \emph{rotation trick}, in which we start as in the $1089$-trick with a three-digit number $abc$, this time with $a\ge b>c$, and subtract the \emph{rotated number} $cab$.
+We write the difference $abc-cab$ as a three-digit number $def$ and finally add together all rotations of this number: $def+fde+efd$.
+The answer is always 1998.

-In this note we extend both the classical 1089-trick, as well as the generalized trick on $n$-digit numbers studied by Behrends and Webster, to a class of number tricks that stem from a relation of symmetries in the integral symmetric group ring $\Z[\Sigma_n]$.
-More precisely, we define an action of $\Z[\Sigma_n]$ on $n$-digit numbers, and prove that the action of zero divisors $f,g\in\Z[\Sigma_n]$ depends only on the carrying and not on the input numbers.
+What is the underlying mechanism behind the $1089$-trick, the generalized $1089$-tricks of \cite{Behrends,1089}, and the rotation trick?
+All of these deal in some way with a permutation of the digits of the input number, and after suitably subtracting and adding these permutations the digits end up canceling, yielding a constant end result.
+The reason why the digits cancel is that the underlying linear combination of permutations, considered as an element in the group ring $\Z[\Sigma_n]$, sums to zero.
+Based on this observation, we will in this note generalize the number tricks encountered above to a class of number tricks that stem from a null relation in $\Z[\Sigma_n]$.
+More precisely, we define an action of $\Z[\Sigma_n]$ on $n$-digit numbers, and prove that the action of any pair of zero divisors $f,g\in\Z[\Sigma_n]$ depends only on the carrying and not on the input numbers.
 We show furthermore that the carrying is locally constant, and hence that the relation $f\circ g=0$ defines a number trick.